ItzSave/SaveUtils/README.md

 - /nightvision - Enables a nightvision potion effect.
 - /donation - Displays a message from the config useful for when a player donates.
 - /autotrash - Allows users to disable picking up of certain items.
+- /rules - Displays a list of rules changeable in the lang.yml

 # Features:
 - Illegal character blocking in books.